Z-yiwei/zhuning_homepage/content/publications/conference-paper/index.md

 ---
-title: 'An example conference paper'
+title: 'CSAL-3D: Cold-Start Active Learning for 3D Medical Image Segmentation via SSL-Driven Uncertainty-Reinforced Diversity Sampling'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Ping Ye
+  - Lanfeng Zhong
+  - Qiang Yue
+  - Shaoting Zhang
-  - test
+  - Guotai Wang

 # Author notes (optional)
-author_notes:
+# author_notes:
-  - 'Equal contribution'
+#   - 'Equal contribution'
-  - 'Equal contribution'
+#   - 'Equal contribution'

 date: '2025-07-01T00:00:00Z'